ozontech/testo/docs/how-to.md

 TestFoo  with p = {Name: "Joe",  Age: 6}
 ```

-Note that parameter values do not appear in test names.
+Parameter values do not appear in test names.
 In `go test -v` output the runs are named `TestFoo`, `TestFoo#01`, `TestFoo#02` and so on,
 following the standard `go test` convention for repeated names.